Xmde/vscode-croc/README.md

 # SendWithCroc

-A Visual Studio Code extension that adds a **Send with croc** command to the Explorer context menu.
+A Visual Studio Code extension that adds a **Send with Croc** command to the Explorer context menu.
-Select one or more files, right-click ▶ **Send with croc**, and the extension will:
+Select one or more files, right-click ▶ **Send with Croc**, and the extension will:

-1. Spawn `croc send` in an output channel
+1. Spawn `croc send` in a terminal
 2. Auto-copy the relay code to your clipboard
 3. Display transfer logs in real time